 1. They become a family friend

-2. The great majority of abusers are not strangers to the children
+2. The vast majority of abusers are not strangers to the children

-According to the American Psychological Association, 30% of sexually abused children were victims of a relative, 60% were victims of an adult they knew, and 10% were abused by a stranger.
+According to the American Psychological Association, 30% of sexually abused children were victims of a relative.
+Moreover, 60% were victims of an adult they knew, and 10% were abused by a stranger.

 3. Characteristics of child abusers

-Generally, they have been abused in the past, whether physically or sexually.
-Some have psychological or personality disorders.
+Generally, they have been abused in the past, physically or sexually.
+In addition, some may have psychological or personality disorders.

 4. They have jobs that put them around children

 These people spend hours with them as their coaches, babysitters, teachers.
-They claim that they love kids, that they are their life.
+Likewise, they claim that they love kids and that they are their life.